Delta Gamma: Symbols

-Programs

 Philanthropy

 The Delta Gamma Foundation was formed in 1951.
 It has three main philanthropic focuses: service for sight, grants to the fraternity for educational and leadership purposes, and grants to individual members.
 Members and local chapters contribute to its funds.
 Delta Gamma gives more than 150,000 volunteer hours to service for sight each year.

 The fraternity is one of the first recipients of the Helen Keller Philanthropic Service Award, given by the American Foundation for the Blind for assistance to those who are visually impaired and for sight conservation.
-It was also the first recipient of the Virginia Boyce Award presented by Prevent Blindness America.Anchor Splash and Anchor Games are the Delta Gamma's fundraising events hosted on college campuses across North America.
-The proceeds raised at these events support Delta Gamma's philanthropies, such as service for sight.
+It was also the first recipient of the Virginia Boyce Award presented by Prevent Blindness America.Anchor Splash and Anchor Games are Delta Gamma's fundraising events hosted on college campuses across North America.
+The proceeds of these events go to Delta Gamma's philanthropy, such as service for sight.
 Anchor Splash is a synchronized swimming event.
-The event has different organizations on campus create a synchronized swimming dance.
+The event has different campus organizations create a synchronized swimming dance.
 The dance is performed at Anchor Splash for an audience.
-Each chapter decides how to implement these events on its campus; for example, some chapters may host flag football tournaments or volleyball tournaments as their fundraiser.
+Each chapter decides how to implement these events on its campus; some host flag football tournaments or volleyball tournaments as their fundraiser.

-Publications

-The official Delta Gamma magazine is the Anchora ("aNGkərə" not "ankôrə"), which has been published quarterly continuously since 1884.
-Delta Gamma members can submit photos and articles to be included The Anchora.

-Membership and chapters
+Membership

 Potential members must attend a college where there is a Delta Gamma chapter.
 Members join through either formal recruitment or continuous open bidding (COB).
 A COB can occur when a potential new member wants to join outside of recruitment.
-Joining outside of recruitment can happen any time of the year.
+Joining outside of recruitment can happen at any time of the year.

-There are 150 collegiate chapters across America and Canada.
-The Zeta Phi chapter at Harvard University announced in 2018 that it was closing due to Harvard's policy against gender-segregated organizations.
+Chapters

+Delta Gamma has 151 collegiate chapters in Canada and the United States.
+It has more than 200 alumnae groups in the United States, Canada, and England.

 Notable members

+Delta Gamma has with over 250,000 initiated members.